jeandi7/hexagonal_part2/README.md

 activate UserUseCases
-UserUseCases -->>UserAction : UserUseCases is created UserUseCases ->>UserUseCases : adapters plugged in the ports Note right of UserUseCases : adapters plugged now only for this example UserAction -->>Client: UserAction is created
+UserUseCases -->>UserAction : UserUseCases is created UserUseCases ->>UserUseCases : adapters plugged in the ports Note right of UserUseCases : Adapters plugged now only for this example UserAction -->>Client: UserAction is created
+Note right of Client : Use Case
 Client ->>UserAction : technical query : listUsers ?
 UserAction ->>UserUseCases : technical query : listUsers ?
 UserUseCases  ->>UserRepository : business query : list of Domain.Users ?